BattmannWann/The-VizDoom-Experience/meetings/Minutes_for_project_week_1.md

 - **Here is my understanding of the project so far:**

-    1. Design test scenarios/environments where small improvements in vision systems can be clearly measured - This would involve Developing VizDoom Test Scenarios (The Evaluation Suite)
+    1. Design test scenarios/environments where small improvements in vision systems can be clearly measured - This would involve Developing ViZDoom Test Scenarios (The Evaluation Suite)

     2. Build or adapt a vision system that can interact with that environment - create CNNs with reinforcement learning to tackle the problems.
 This would use libraries like PyTorch